DennisD2/dec_lk401_usb/README.md

 ## How to build
 This project was created with [CLion](https://www.jetbrains.com/clion/).
+It leaves the well known Arduino IDE approach, where a single *.ino Sketch file is used and uses standard C++ source and header files.
-It is a cmake based project and uses [platform.io](https://platformio.org/)
+It is a CMake based project and uses [platform.io](https://platformio.org/)

 To install platform.io together with CLion, see here https://blog.jetbrains.com/clion/2020/08/arduino-from-hobby-to-prof-p1/